Rare clear view of Mt Fuji from the Cerulean Tower Hotel’s Club Room

 We’ll spend the afternoon exploring the Art House Project in Honmura Village, including works in re-purposed traditional buildings by Sugimoto, Turrell, Suda, Miyajima, Naito, and Senju.
 Some may want to have a relaxing soak at I Love Yu, Shinro Ohtake’s art installation that is also a public bathhouse.

-We will return to the Benesse Park Hotel in the afternoon for a rest—or perhaps you might rent a bicycle for more exploring on your own.
-Our Naoshima farewell group dinner will be a modern version of kaiseki at the restaurant “Issen” inside the nearby Benesse House Museum where we will also enjoy viewing the impressive art collection.
+We will return to the Benesse Park Hotel in the afternoon for a rest.
+Our Naoshima Welcome dinner will be a modern version of kaiseki at the restaurant “Issen” inside the nearby Benesse House Hotel.

 Teshima Art Museum

-After breakfast we will check out and travel by private ferry to nearby Teshima Island, with its numerous commissioned site-specific art projects.
+After breakfast we will travel by private ferry to nearby Teshima Island, with its numerous commissioned site-specific art projects.

 The most magical is the mesmerizing Teshima Museum, an immersive experience by artist Rei Naito and architect Ryue Nishizawa.
 Located in the corner of a hilltop rice terrace, this dome-like structure with openings to the sky was conceived to resemble a water droplet at the moment of landing.

-DAY/NIGHT 9: SATURDAY, APRIL 11: KYOTO to TOKYO
+DAY/NIGHT 9: TUESDAY, APRIL 14: NAOSHIMA and MURE to TOKYO

 Today we will head to one of the newest destinations for art and architecture, Azubudai Hills district, a “modern urban village” designed by Pelli, Clarke & Partners architects, and Heatherwick Studio and featuring public art by Yoshitomo Nara, Zhan Wang, and Yutaka Sone.
 We’ll learn about the design principles of this mixed-use destination, and how it relates to the history of Tokyo.